zeeshanmcp12/kubernetes/nodes.md

 - In simple words, k8s makes our life easier by creating multiple virtual clusters (namespaces) to support our different environment i.e. development, test and production.
 - These virtual clusters are called namespaces.
 - It's a very big advantage to have sandbox environment in same cluster.
+- namespaces are an virtual isolated environment and name of one namespace is 'default' which we work in it.
+  - kubectl get namespaces
+- If we want to see what's going on in any namespace then we can execute below command:
+  - kubectl -n kube-system get pods

 ### How to interect with Kubernetes
 - cli with kubectl
 - web ui
 - fedora project like cockpit-project.org

+### How to get output of pod in yaml format
+- kubectl get pod nginx-55f494c486-jsqf9 -o yaml > ./app-nginx.yaml
+  - This command will send the output of above command in yaml format that we can use later on to create a template.

 ### Some commands
 - kubectl get nodes